pratiktest/catalog/task/catlin-validate/0.1/README.md

 -------catlin output end--------
 ```

-* Catlin output logs are also stored in [$(params.outputFile)](#outputfile) in [catlin-output](#catlin-output) workspace.
+* Catlin output is also stored in [$(params.outputFile)](#outputfile) in [catlin-output](#catlin-output) workspace.
 This workspace can be passed on to other tasks in case other tasks need to consume this output.
-An example would be git-comment task can uses this workspace to post the catlin output logs to a PR
+An example would be binding the output workspace to a workspace in git-comment to post the catlin output as a comment for a PR of a new task submission